 Suspicious program warning

-This is a hint only, it informs you that the process may not be trustworthy.
+This warning is a hint only.
+It informs you that the process may not be trustworthy.

 Almost all programs come with a valid code signature from Apple or a registered developer these days.
-When Little Snitch finds a program without code signature or signed using a certificate not issued by Apple, it warns in the connection alert.
+When Little Snitch finds a program without code signature or signed using a certificate not issued by Apple, it warns you about it in the connection alert.
 The following cases lead to a warning:

 - The program has no code signature at all.
 It's perfectly OK for a program to have no code signature, but you cannot know whether the program has been tampered with or whether it's a look-alike trojan with malicious code.